Crawford's Defeat by the Indians: History

 Stanza Fourteen also contains a typo.
 "Captain Rase" is actually a reference to Captain Ezekiel Rose.
-It's not entirely unlikely that the author may have been referring to Gustavus Heinrich de Rosenthal, who served under the name "John Rose."
+It is not entirely unlikely that the author may have been referring to Gustavus Heinrich de Rosenthal, who served under the name "John Rose".
 However, Rosenthal was elected adjutant with the rank of Major, not Captain.
 Ironically, Cowan's "Southwestern Pennsylvania in Song and Story" contains yet another typo.
 It incorrectly lists a "Captain Ross" instead of Captain Rose.

 According to the testimony of Private John Clark of Ohio County, West Virginia, the manner of Captain John Hoagland's death was as pictured in the ballad.
 Clark states that he and Hoagland with two other soldiers became separated from the retreating army, and at night saw a distant campfire.
 They debated as to whether to approach or avoid it.
 Finally Hoagland, despite warnings, went to the fire and was immediately shot.

-Stanza Seventeen incorrectly states "all that’s able to go, the rest we must leave."
+Stanza Seventeen incorrectly states "all that’s able to go, the rest we must leave".
 Crawford's orders specified that the wounded were to be transported, either on horseback or by bier.
 None were to be left behind on the retreat, which began after dark on the night of June 5.

 The spelling of the last name "Majaster" in the eighteenth stanza is also a printer's error.
-While an Ensign McMasters appears to have participated in the Battle of Sandusky, documentation of this soldier's fighting "many battles his country to save," has yet to be uncovered.
+While an Ensign McMasters appears to have participated in the Battle of Sandusky, documentation of this soldier's fighting "many battles his country to save", has yet to be uncovered.
 Major John B. McClelland's service records, on the other hand, provide grounds for another variation: